nvalerkos/cronio/README.md

 - [x] Prototype - Send some commands in OS or in Python and execute them, bring back the log or errors if any
 - [x] Package Structure
 - [x] Dependent Commands ie. dependancy: [1,2,3,200, cmd_id]
+- [ ] Multiple Workers with one Sender, dependency on different workers to run a task with negation. ie. Complete Task A on Worker 1, and when done do Task B on Worker 2.
+If not done, do Task C on Worker 3.
 - [ ] Time to be executed ie. using python-crontab would be a good thing
 - [ ] ENVs needs to be tested with docker that it can be set and read from this app.py